CYBERCODERoss/NETFLIXclone/README.md

 }
 ```

-Certainly, here are the instructions without step numbers:

 **Install Dependency-Check and Docker Tools in Jenkins**

 **Install Dependency-Check Plugin:**

-- Go to "Dashboard" in your Jenkins web interface.
+- Go to "Dashboard" in our Jenkins web interface.
 - Navigate to "Manage Jenkins" → "Manage Plugins."
 - Click on the "Available" tab and search for "OWASP Dependency-Check."
 - Check the checkbox for "OWASP Dependency-Check" and click on the "Install without restart" button.

 **Configure Dependency-Check Tool:**

-- After installing the Dependency-Check plugin, you need to configure the tool.
+- After installing the Dependency-Check plugin, we need to configure the tool.
 - Go to "Dashboard" → "Manage Jenkins" → "Global Tool Configuration."
 - Find the section for "OWASP Dependency-Check."
 - Add the tool's name, e.g., "DP-Check."
-- Save your settings.
+- Save our settings.

 **Install Docker Tools and Docker Plugins:**

-- Go to "Dashboard" in your Jenkins web interface.
+- Go to "Dashboard" in our Jenkins web interface.
 - Navigate to "Manage Jenkins" → "Manage Plugins."
 - Click on the "Available" tab and search for "Docker."
 - Check the following Docker-related plugins: